pjsingal/MSI_theory/README.md

                -- Numpy

-Example inputs for master equation calculations and direct abstraction reactions are provided.
+Example inputs for regular master equation calculations (CH3+OH) and direct abstraction reactions (H2+O2) are provided.
 To run the code, modify the example input according to your system and the execute using Python.